joonasy/rebirth/docs/project/README.md

 * **6., 7.** Typo3 settings.
 * **8.** Our public files and private files.
 * **9.** Site layouts, partials and templates.
 * **10.** This file contains all the JavaScripts and material that are located in the bottom of the HTML document.
-JavaScript bower components are injected here automatically.
 * **11.** This file contains all the CSS, JavaScripts and material that are located in the top of the HTML document.
 * **12.** Public folder where build assets are placed.
 * **13.** This folder contains images that are meant to be added via the CMS itself
-* **14.** Gruntfile that handles the build process
+* **14.** Gulpfile that handles the build process
-    * New bower_components are automatically injected to `Bottom.html` (**10.**) in the dev process however these assets need to added to the build process as well.
-Found ~`Gruntfile:195` in the concat task.
-    * CSS bower components could also be automatically added to `Top.html`  (**11.**) and to the concat task.
-However better alternative is to insert all CSS bower components as part of the Sass (`Assets/stylesheets/vendor`) build task because these components almost always need some tweaking.
+    * CSS bower components could also be automatically added to `Top.html`  (**11.**) However better alternative is to insert all CSS bower components as part of the Sass (`Assets/stylesheets/vendors`) build task because these external components almost always need some tweaking.

 ### Workflow

-1. Designing developer builds CSS, JavaScript and static Typo3 templates
+1. UI Designer builds CSS, JavaScript and static Typo3 templates
-    * Consider later adding a HTML Git branch for designing quickly in the browser without worrying about database settings.
+    * UI Designer should add separate `html` (etc.) branch for static templates for easier referencing in the future.
 2. Typo3 developer converts the static files to CMS editable collections.
-3. `grunt` task is run before publishing (and everytime new changes are made).
+3. `npm run build` task is run before deploying (and everytime new changes are made).
 4. Project deploy.